tiagoetiene/civic-sentiment/README.md

 Civic-Sentiment
 ===============

+#PoliticsInRealTime
-#PoliticsInRealTime: Dynamic visualization of civic sentiment on political candidates, issues, and events
+Dynamic visualization of civic sentiment on political candidates, issues, and events.